tzlaine/small_wg1_papers/P2781_constexpr_t.md

 ```

 These operators are defined in such a way that they behave just like the
-operations on underlying the `T` and `U` values would, including promotions and
+operations on underlying the `T` and `V` values would, including promotions and
 coercions.
 For example:

 ```c++